friflo/Friflo.Json.Fliox/Engine/README.md

 ## Additional library features

 - JSON Serialization
-- Developer friendly / OOP like API by exposing the [Entity](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/Entity.md) struct as the main interface.
+- Developer friendly / OOP like API by exposing the [Entity API](https://github.com/friflo/Friflo.Engine-docs/blob/main/api/Entity.md)
+  **struct** as the main interface.
-  To get an overview of the `Entity` interface see [Engine-comparison.md](Engine-comparison.md).
+  Or compare the `Entity` API with other API's at [Engine-comparison.md](Engine-comparison.md).
   The typical alternative of an ECS implementations is providing a `World` class and using `int` parameters as entity `id`s.
 - Build a hierarchy of entities typically used in Games and Game Editors.
 - Support for Vectorization (SIMD) of components returned by queries.